microsoft/language-server-protocol/specification.md

  */
 interface WorkspaceSymbolParams extends WorkDoneProgressParams, PartialResultParams {
 	/**
-	 * A non-empty query string
+	 * A query string to filter symbols by.
+Clients may send an empty
+	 * string here to request all symbols.
 	 */
 	query: string;
 }